White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-14-Hack-The-Box:-Nibbles.md

 ![]({{ site.baseurl }}/images/HTB-Nibbles-Screenshots/dirbuster-results.png "an image title")

-Let's naviage to the page and see what we get.
+Let's navigate to the page and see what we get.

 ![]({{ site.baseurl }}/images/HTB-Nibbles-Screenshots/admin-panel.png "an image title")